 Getting into medical research

 With a medical degree: A medical degree, alongside some research experience in medical school or afterwards, can be sufficient for landing some kinds of research roles in both academia and industry.
 For more mathematical areas of medical research, like bioinformatics, you may need to be able to demonstrate experience working with numbers and statistics, or have completed a separate qualification in a math-heavy subject.

 If you’re completing a medical degree, there are likely opportunities within your medical school for participating on research projects.
 There might be opportunities as part of the degree itself (such as elective research projects), or they may be extra-curricular.
-This can help you test your personal fit for research and give you the chance of getting your name on an academic publication.
+These can help you test your personal fit for research, as well as give you the chance of getting your name on an academic publication.
 This will make you a more competitive candidate for research-oriented positions, like clinical research fellowships, later on.

-Without a medical degree: Degrees in the natural sciences are typically a good platform for research in medical science.
-This can be followed by a PhD or a master’s degree – neither of these are strictly necessary for taking roles in science, but should be considered strongly preferred for the most senior roles (and a PhD is almost always a requirement for conventional research within academia).
+Without a medical background, degrees in the natural sciences are typically a good platform for research in medical science.
+This can be followed by a PhD or a master’s degree.
+Neither of these are strictly necessary for taking roles in science, but should be considered strongly preferred for the most senior roles (and a PhD is almost always a requirement for conventional research within academia).
 The growing popularity of applying AI and machine learning to medicine also means there’s scope for working in this area of medical research with a more technical background, such as in computer science.

 Priorities within medical research